-Midterm Exam Wed, Oct.
-5, 2022 (in class) Final Exam Wed, Dec.
-7, 2022, $5:30 - 8:00$ PM (in class)
+Midterm ExamThursday, Mar.
+13, 2025Final Exam/ProjectThursday, May 15, 2025, 5:30 - 8:00 PM

-- (a) There will be no make-up exams unless provided me an official proof of the reason before, or within three days following the exam. - (b) The exam dates are subject to change.
-Students will be notified in a timely manner of any changes in the exam dates.
+- (a) Make-up exams are considered only for students who provide official documentation of a compelling reason (e.g., medical emergency) before, or within three days following the missing exam.
+There will be no makeup exams for reasons that can be within your control (e.g., pre-arranged travel or other engagements). - (b) The exam dates are subject to change.
+Students will be notified in a timely manner of any changes.